Lab-Jaiswal/tidyukbiobank/README.md

         ukb_data <- ukb_df("ukbxxxx", path = "/full/path/to/my/data")

 The ukb_df() function returns a dataframe with usable column names.
 This command may take several minutes and, depending on the amount of memory available, you may need to split the ukbxxxx.tab dataframe into several peices.
-I used the following command:
+I used the following commands:
+In bash:

         cat ukbxxxxx.tab | parallel -j 16 --header : --pipe -N10000 'cat >subset_{#}.tab'
         for x in ./*.tab; do